 - How do the temporary changes affect company meeting and filing requirements?

 Companies that are due to hold a general meeting during the period 26 March 2020 to 30 September 2020 are permitted to hold these electronically even if their constitution would not normally allow it.
 In addition, the meeting may be held without a quorum having to be assembled in one location.

 The Act also provides for secondary legislation to be introduced to extend certain key filing deadlines at Companies House, including accounts, confirmation statements and notices of appointment and resignation of directors.
 Companies House has already brought in provisions which allow UK companies to apply for a three-month extension to their accounts filing deadline if they are unable to meet that deadline owing to COVID-19.

 - Will the temporary measures in the Act be extended?

 Measures such as the suspension of winding-up petitions, liability under wrongful trading and relaxation of certain corporate deadlines are due to come to an end on 30 September 2020.
 Given that the commercial impact of COVID-19 will in all probability continue beyond the end of that period, the suspension may be extended for up to 6 months (and even longer) using secondary legislation.

 “It is not inconceivable, in these unprecedented times, that the temporary restrictions on winding-up petitions may be extended further” says Anthony Cork, Partner at Cork Gully LLP.

 In fact, certain market participants have recently been in touch with the government to try and extend these temporary measures until the end of the year.
 This should allow consumer and retail businesses additional breathing space to reinforce their debt and operational positions ahead of Christmas trading.

 Is this brief too brief?
-Expert legal advice is on hand from MJ Hudson’s corporate, finance and restructuring teams.
-Just contact any of the Collateral or On Target teams (details below), and we’ll gladly help.
+Expert legal advice is on hand from MJ Hudson’s Finance and restructuring law team.